brianzhang411/FlappyCaml/install.md

 ### Installation Instructions

-To run game demo please install the Graphics and CamlImages package.
-Then in terminal run the command 'make build' followed by 'make play' to run the demo.
+To run game please install the Graphics and CamlImages package.
+Then in terminal run the command 'make build' followed by 'make play'.
 * To install packages run the command opam install 'package_name'.